 Why did I start a travel blog?
 Well, I started entertaining folks I know with my travel tales when I went to China by myself in 2005.
 My husband was very anxious about my safety.
 Not necessarily that I might be kidnapped or mugged, but that I might inadvertently get sold as a cheap bride, or die of starvation since I can't read Chinese characters and could maybe only order fried scorpions which I wouldn't eat, or get hopelessly lost and die huddled in the corner of a hutong.
 He insisted I email as often as possible.
 My mom, in the throes of similar anxiety, then said, "Make sure you send copies to me."
 Then other family and friends said, "Hey, throw me on the list, too."
 Sending the emails turned out to be a great way to keep a sort of default journal.

 This is a very casual affair, this blog, I write posts sporadically upon inspiration and I don't publish guest posts from other travelers, nor lists of things to do or recommendations and reviews.
 It's just me sharing my experiences.

 People tend to ask me two things about my travels: (1) what is my favorite country?
-I don't have a favorite.
-Each place has its own wonders to offer in nature or culture or whatever.
+Answer: I don't have a favorite.
+Each place has its own wonders to offer in nature, culture, architecture or whatever.
 No favorite.
 (2) what have I learned from all my travels?
 I just have to stutter at this question because the genuine answer would be an entire dissertation, but I hate when other people don't answer my well-meaning questions; so here it is ... the primary epiphany: ...
 It's a grand world.
 Go see it.

 I also enjoy having travelers come to me!
 I'm the owner, maid and concierge of a self-catering B&B at my house.
 If you're passing through the Boulder/Nederland, Colorado, area, you can stay with me at Cozy and Quiet in Nederland.
 Or message me to meet up for a beer..